 - Grant Information Collection: University of Wisconsin's links to help in the grant seeking process.

 - Grants and Grantwriting: With its third edition released in August 2001, Grants and Grant-Writing provides a very complete introduction to the grant finding and grant-getting process.
 This guide pays particular attention to sources of funding and help relevant to entrepreneurship and its related fields, but has information relevant to all grant seekers.

-- Grantsource Library: UNC-Chapel Hill.
+- Funding Information Portal: UNC-Chapel Hill.

 - Guide to Proposal Development in the Humanities for Graduate Students: University of Kansas

 - How Can I Learn about Proposal Writing?: The Foundation Center answers this frequently asked question listing a number of resources both web-based and in print.